JavaTheNutt/final_year_project_documentation/docs/design_docs/design_doc.md

 ##### Cloud Functions

 Firebase also provides a service called Cloud Functions.
 These are small NodeJS scripts that can be attached to events within the Firebase ecosystem.
 For instance, when a user signs up, a custom function can be run, perhaps sending a verification email to the user.
-There are a large selection of events that can be listened for, such as writes to a specific database node, or a user asking to reset their password.
+There are a large selection of events that can be listened for, such as writes to a specific database node, or a user asking to reset their password.(\[Google (D), 2017\](https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#google-d-2017))

 ##### Authentication

 The main attraction of Firebase is its authentication module.
 Firebase provides both client and server API’s for authentication.
 This method of authentication would allow the client app to authenticate with Firebase using an email/password combo, or a third party Authentication provider.
 Firebase then handles all local authentication through a combination of browser cookies and WebSocket connections.
-When the client needs to make a request to the server, it can fetch a JSON Web Token (JWT) from Firebase to be attached to the request headers.
+When the client needs to make a request to the server, it can fetch a JSON Web Token (JWT) from Firebase to be attached to the request headers. (\[Google (B), 2017\](https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#google-b-2017))

 On the server, Firebase provide an API to validate and edit the claims attached to the JWT.
 This will allow the server to tell Firebase what data should be included in the next token that is issued to the client.
-The server can then verify that the request can from a valid user, and which user made the request.
+The server can then verify that the request can from a valid user, and which user made the request. (\[Google (C), 2017\](https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#google-c-2017))

 This means that on the client side, I can abstract the details 0f dealing with various Authentication API’s (such as different OAuth Bearer Tokens from different API’s) into a single API which provides some powerful functionality on both the client-side(such as the wrapper for storing an authentication cookie to allow users to remain logged in between browser sessions) and server-side(such as the ability to add custom information to the Bearer Tokens to prevent unnecessary database reads on every request) API’s.